bigleuxenchef/Elastic/Samples/blueprism/README.md

 #            user: '<gmailaccount>@gmail.com'
 #            password: '<to be generated>'

-# MAke sure that once the message was generated, it will not for another 5 min.
+# Make sure that once the message was generated, it will not for another 5 min.
 # xpack.watcher.execution.default_throttle_period: 5m

 ```